 In accordance with Department Policy, acquisition of private property for the project will not be pursued until the environmental analysis is complete.

-Property owners and tenants who would be affected by acquisition and relocation will be protected under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (known simply as the “Uniform Act”), along with state regulations.
-The Department will treat property owners and tenants fairly and will seek cooperative settlements of property acquisitions.
+Property owners and tenants who would be affected by acquisition and relocation under the I-80 project are protected under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970, as amended (known simply as the “Uniform Act”), along with state regulations.
+The Department will treat property owners and tenants fairly and will endeavor to seek cooperative settlements of property acquisitions.